 The second part of the publication has been devoted to Michelangelo’s sculptural technique, to recent and past restorations and to the diagnostic investigations recently carried out on the works.

-The fourth monograph in the series “Buonarrotiana.
-Studi su Michelangelo e la famiglia Buonarroti”, is scheduled for release in November 2023, and it will be dedicated to Artemisia Gentileschi and edited by Cristina Acidini and Alessandro Cecchi.
+In the first half of December 2023, the fourth monograph of the series “Buonarrotiana.
+Studies on Michelangelo and the Buonarroti family” was published, dedicated to Artemisia Gentileschi and edited by Cristina Acidini and Alessandro Cecchi.
 The heart of the project is the painting of the Inclination, commissioned by Michelangelo Buonarroti the Younger in 1616 for the “Galleria” of the family palace.
 From October 2022 to April 2023, the canvas underwent a delicate restoration, financed by the British non-profit organisation Calliope Arts and the collector and philanthropist Christian Levett: the operation was not only aimed at conservation work on the painting, but also at an extensive campaign of diagnostic investigations using the most advanced restoration imaging techniques.
 The restoration campaign was flanked by an intense research activity on Artemisia and her relationship with Michelangelo Buonarroti the Younger, on the historical and philosophical assumptions of the magnificent iconographic programme of which the Inclination is part, on the figure of Michelangelo the Younger within the literary, scientific, musical and political context of early 17th century Florence, and on his relationships with figures such as Galileo Galilei and Francesca Caccini.

 In order to embrace the new contributions, the restoration reports and the reports of the scientific investigations, it was decided to dedicate the fourth monographic volume of the series to the project, which will host essays by Cristina Acidini, Alessandro Cecchi, Jennifer Celani, Suzanne G. Cusick, Milena Gammaitoni, Elena Lombardi, Marcella Marongiu, Gianni Papi, Massimiliano Rossi, Enrico Sartoni, Giorgio Strano, and Elizabeth Wicks, and will be published by the Officina Libraria publishing house (Rome).

-For the volume, the Ministry of Culture has been asked to recognise it as a publication of significant cultural interest promoted by institutes, associations, foundations and other non-profit organisations operating in Italy, which has already been obtained for the second and third volumes in the series.
+The Ministry of Culture has granted the volume recognition as a publication of significant cultural interest promoted by institutes, associations, foundations and other non-profit organisations operating in Italy, which has already been obtained for the second and third volumes in the series.